LLEB-ME/gouv.fa/content/fedlex/orders/clear-policy-promise.md

 ## II.
 Defining Plain language
 Plain English, plain French, and plain Spanish means that documents:
   - use gender neutral language, where appropriate,
-  - is written at a a level of B1, and:
+  - is written at a level of B1, and:
   - explains clearly what is effected by the policy and defining any language created in the document

 ### IIa.
 Defining "a level of B1"